cg-manish/mcgain-bloog/content/posts/free-k8-cluster/index.md

 2. Internet Gateway: Entry point to the network in the cloud
 3. Subnets: Division of networks into smaller sizes to run different workloads
 4. Route Table: Create routes between internet gateway, NATs, and local networks
 5. NAT gateway: NAT is NAT.
-Please go ahead and google it.
+Please look up NAT if you are not aware of it.
 NAT gateways are free in Oracle, looking at you AWS 👀
 6. Service Gateway: Connects Oracle Cloud services internally so that traffic does not need to route over the public internet
 7. Security Lists: NACL in cloud
 8. Network security group: Virtualized firewall outside the VMs or other services

-There are a different ways to create a network and its related components:
+There are different ways to create  network and its related components:

 1. Create each component of the network separately
 2. Use VCN wizard to create all components swiftly